Template bank for spinning compact binary mergers in the second observation run of Advanced LIGO and the first observation run of Advanced Virgo: Design and construction of the O2 bank

 \subsubsection{Template placement}

 Both the O2 offline and online template banks were created in the same way, by constructing two sub-banks that were added together.
 For systems with total mass $2\msun \le M \le 4\msun$ where the TaylorF2 approximant is used, the templates were first laid out using a geometric metric technique~\cite{geometric}.
-This geometric bank was used as a coarse seed bank for an additional stochastic method placement~\cite{ajith2014effectual, stochastic} with a convergence threshold set to 97$\%$.
-For systems with total mass greater than 4\,$\msun$, where the SEOBNRv4\textunderscore ROM approximant is used, a coarse bank was first generated with the stochastic method but with a very low convergence threshold.
-Again this stochastic bank was used as a coarse seed bank for an additional stochastic method placement with a convergence threshold set to 97$\%$.
-Additionally, only waveforms with a duration longer than 0.2\,s were retained, to avoid recovering short transient noise glitches.
+This geometric bank was used as a coarse seed bank for an additional stochastic method placement~\cite{ajith2014effectual, stochastic} where templates were laid down densely enough to allow only a 3\% loss in SNR from a template not exactly matching a gravitational-wave signal, thus satisfying a minimum match set to 97$\%$.
+For systems with total mass greater than 4\,$\msun$, where the SEOBNRv4\textunderscore ROM approximant is used, a coarse bank was first generated with the stochastic method but with a very low minimum match.
+Again this stochastic bank was used as a coarse seed bank for an additional stochastic method placement with a minimum match set to 97$\%$.
+Additionally, only waveforms with a duration longer than a threshold of 0.2\,s chosen in an ad hoc manner, were retained initially, to avoid recovering short transient noise glitches, which are mostly seen to ring up heavier mass templates with shorter duration.
 The two sub-banks were added to form the full bank with a total of 661,335 templates.

 The original O2 offline bank, as shown in Fig.~\ref{gstlal_bank_m1m2.png} aided in the discovery of one of the earliest events detected during O2, GW170104 [3].
 The higher density of the bank at lower masses is expected because low mass systems have longer waveforms and spend more time in the detectors' sensitive frequency band.
 This enables the matched-filter search to better distinguish between two different low mass systems.
-This also means that more templates are required in the lower mass region of the bank for the required fitting factor convergence.
+This also means that more templates are required in the lower mass region of the bank for the required minimum match.
 At the highest masses, the waveforms contain very few cycles and very few templates are required for coverage in this region.